Orlando Plastic Surgeon James Matas, MD

 As a patient, your responsibility is to communicate, as fully and as accurately as you can, about your area(s) of interest, your specific goals and the solutions you desire for a satisfactory outcome.
 The more information we can discuss regarding your desires and expectations, the better I will be able to treat your problem and deliver the results you are hoping for.

 As a practice, we will listen to you, interpret your needs and honestly discuss the solutions that we think are best for you and those that fit your budget.
-We will convey both the pros and cons of the treatments or procedures being considered – whether you are interested in breast augmentation, liposuction, facelift surgery or another solution – as well as the possible complications and the recovery you could expect.
+We will convey both the pros and cons of the treatments or procedures being considered, as well as the possible complications and the recovery you could expect.
 We will help you to be as prepared mentally, physically and logistically as possible.
 We know from past experience that the best prepared patients also make the happiest patients.

 Throughout our relationship together, whether weeks, months or years, we must strive to communicate openly where diagnosis and treatment are concerned.
 If this occurs, you will gain satisfaction from achieving your goals and I will gain satisfaction from having provided you this happiness.